socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 Roles: "Application architects and anybody else involved in system design"
 Input: "Non-functional requirements, architectural decisions"
-Output: "Diagrams, taking different viewpoints" Abstraction/Refinement Level: Technology/platform-independent
+Output: "Diagrams, taking different viewpoints" Abstraction/Refinement Level: Technology-/platform-independent
 ---

 Activity/Technique: *Architecture Modeling*
 -------------------------------------------
-a.k.a.
-Architecture Specification and Documentation
+also known as: Architecture Specification and Documentation

 ### Context
 Software architecture books such as "Software Architecture in Pratice" (@Bass:2012) or the German "Effektive Softwarearchitekturen" (@Starke:2015) explains that any architecture design (and early solution strategy in particular) is about *structure* and *technology*.